 10. While the Apostles and original Christians often sang hymns when they gathered, music as a point of order in church services did not start until the Edict of Milan in 313 A.D.
 However, by 367 A.D., all congregational singing was banished to be replaced by trained choirs.

 11. Interestingly enough, tithing money is not a Christian practice.
-Its concept is based on some Old Testament verses, but the modern Christian concept of tithing is based on a complete mis-interpretation of 1 Cor 16:1-4
+Its concept is based on some Old Testament verses, but the modern Christian concept of tithing is based on a complete mis-interpretation of 1 Corinthians 16:1-4

 The Collection for the Lord's People